 Magma nesting pot set – Ok RVers … these right here will change you!
-We had the hardest time making this purchase because of the price, and after over a year on the road, I couldn’t be happier with these pans.
+We had the hardest time making this purchase because of the price, and after 5 years on the road, I couldn’t be happier with these pans.
 My only complaint is they didn’t somehow incorporate a pancake pan.
-Ha Ha Keep in mind, there are two kinds of these pans.
+Ha Ha Keep in mind, there are several options so purchase the ones best for your cooking style.
 The ones we got were the exact link I sent.
 They are the non-stick ones.
-I do not have an induction cooktop but they do make these compatible with an induction cooktop if that’s what you have.
-Make sure you buy the ones that best suit you.
-You will not regret this purchase.
-Best pans we’ve ever owned, and take up such a small amount of space.
+These are the best pans we’ve ever owned, and take up such a small amount of space.

 Foldable step stool – I’m short!
 I always need an extra 11 inches!

 Plastic container for dry goods #1 and Containers #2 – You know when you order a set of storage containers, and they send you one normal size one, and 10 that you might be able to fit a grape into?
 Well, after our mice fiasco, I put most of our food in plastic containers and was determined to find some that real food could fit in.
 I was not disappointed with either of these purchases!

 Something that did NOT work for us — the spice racks everyone seems to use.
 I did buy them.
 I did not like them.
 First off, we are spice hoarders.
 So taking up the room for 6 or 12 spices wasn’t going to work.
 They did not stay on the wood finish I have.
 I tried the alcohol wipes, gorilla 2 sided sticky tabs, velcro, everything I could think of.
 15 minutes and they were falling off.
 I threw them away.
 If they work for you, great!
 I have my spices just in my cabinet by the microwave.
 We do ok with them just like that.